 Commissioner of Delhi Police, Shri Rakesh Asthana, felicitated Ishita Rathi, who placed 8th at the All India Level in the UPSC’s Civil Services Examination-2021.
 The commissioner invited her to congratulate the national capital’s Police Headquarters.

-The commissioner congratulated Ishita on her achievement and presented her with a memento for bringing honour to her parents as well as the Delhi Police Department, as both of her parents are officers.
+The commissioner congratulated Ishita on her achievement and presented her with a memento for bringing honor to her parents as well as the Delhi Police Department, as both of her parents are officers.

 Ishita Rathi UPSC

-Since the UPSC CSE 2021 result was announced, Ishita stated her world has been weird.
+Since the UPSC CSE 2021 result was announced, Ishita started her world has been weird.
 She expressed surprise at finding her name among the top ten.

 “This exam is very uncertain.
 Every attempt is very different from the last attempt.
 So until the results are out one does not know what strategy worked and what did not work.
 For me, the journey has been tough, like many other aspirants.
 I was not expecting such a good rank and I was not even sure if I would make it to the finals but I did and that has been shocking.”